 Transition is the key word – ICE sales won’t be replaced by EVs overnight and consumer adoption will be different region-to-region.
 To ensure they’re evolving their dealership sales model at an appropriate pace, it’s important for dealers to listen to their customers, ensuring their inventory and offerings reflect their customers’ evolving buying preferences.

 Train Your Team for the Future

-Before a customer makes the switch, they will undoubtedly have questions, even if they aren’t yet ready to buy an EV.
+EV training is also an investment in your team's adaptability.
+Customers will undoubtedly have questions about things like range, charging infrastructure and incentives – even if they aren't ready to make the switch to an EV.
 It’s important every member of your team can speak confidently to these questions, even if that means connecting customers to relevant resources or other key team members.

 Some dealers are scaling their approach by appointing a designated “EV Expert” – a highly knowledgeable member of the staff that can help buyers navigate and take advantage of all the federal, state, local and utility EV incentives available.

 When considering EV training for your staff, it's not just about product knowledge.
 EV sales training should focus on cultivating a customer-centric approach by understanding customer motivations for considering EVs, addressing common misconceptions and highlighting the benefits of EV ownership.
 Instilling these skills helps your team be better prepared to serve the diverse needs of tomorrow's EV buyers.

 Opportunities for Dealers who Proactively Embrace EV Sales